 NOTE: The grounding arrangement must comply with the National Electrical Code and all applicable local codes.

-4. Identify and make power connections with incoming cables as per step 1 in Common input connection on the facing page.
+4. Identify and make power connections with incoming cables according to step 1.

 The Vertiv[TM] Liebert[®] APM2 series UPS supports top cable access.
 To route and connect the power cables, use the following procedure.